The Top 10 Most Expensive Hotels in Las Vegas

 4. The Venetian and The Palazzo at The Venetian

-The Venetian Resort, incorporating the Venetian Tower and the Palazzo Tower is the second largest hotel complex in the world – as well as being one of Vegas’ most lavish.
+The Venetian Resort, incorporating the Venetian Tower and the Palazzo Tower, is one of Vegas’ most lavish all-suite resorts.

 The décor is inspired by Venice, Italy’s city of canals, and no expense has been spared in recreating the romance and charm of the original – including the possibility to take a tour of the resort’s canals on an authentic gondola.